-Court of Protection Associate Solicitor
+Court of Protection Department Manager and Associate Solicitor

-I just want to thank you again for all your wonderful works on A's behalf.
-He has found a true advocate in yourself and you fought hard for him right to the end.
+"I just want to thank you again for all your wonderful works on A's behalf.
+He has found a true advocate in yourself, and you fought hard for him right to the end.
 I will be forever grateful for all that you have done for my brother."